-Condé Nast Traveler readers ranked the 35 best islands in the world outside the U.S. in the 2020 Readers’ Choice Awards survey; from far-flung stunners in Southeast Asia to volcanic outcrops in the Mediterranean.
-For their 33rd annual survey—yes, more than three decades—a record 600,000 registered voters weighed in.
+Condé Nast Traveler readers ranked the 35 best islands in the world outside the U.S. in the 2020 Readers’ Choice Awards survey, from the Caribbean to Fiji to the Mediterranean.
 This year, they’ve been broken down by region, and Belize’s very own Ambergris Caye takes No. 4 for the Best Islands in Central America!
-Besides, as you continue to travel, Condé Nast continues to listen: Here’s all the reasons why Condé Nast readers loves the 25-mile island of Ambergris Caye off Belize’s coast.
+Here’s more on what makes Ambergris Caye special.

 Header photo of Ambergris Caye via Getty Images.